 The salt of life, the salt of sweat, the salt of tears…

-In this land where life is fragile, are they the last witnesses of a people whose values and customs have an uncertain future?
+In this territory where life is fragile, are they the last witnesses of a people with values and customs with an unclear future?